draperlaboratory/VIBES/vibes-tools/README.md

 * Functionality shared by more than one tool should be moved into its own library.
 * Other tools can import shared libraries by listing them in the `libraries` stanza of their local `dune` files.
 * The `<repo root>/tools/vibes-log` library provides a common logger that other tools should use for logging.
 Messages can be sent from any application by invoking the `Vibes_log.Stream.send` function.
-* The `<repo root>/tools/vibes-error` library provides a common error type that other tools should use.
-The type is extensible, so every tool can add its own custom errors and custom error printers.
-Such custom errors and printers should be declared in the tools `lib/types.ml` module.
-In general, any public function from a library should return a `(_, Vibes_error.Std.t) result` type.
+* For error reporting, libraries define a `lib/errors.ml` module and extend the `KB.Conflict.t` type for compatibility with Knowledge Base computations.
+This way, every tool can add its own custom errors and custom error printers.
+In general, any entry points to a library should return a `(_, Vibes_error.Std.t) result`.
 That way, consumers (i.e., CLI frontends) can automatically handle errors and print them out for the user with an appropriate exit code.
 * The `<repo root>/tools/vibes-common-cli-options` library provides various command line options that multiple tools share.
 For instance, it provides verbosity options that other tools can import into their own CLI.
 * The `<repo root>/tools/vibes-constants` library provides constant values that other applications can use.
 For instance, it specifies the version numbers for the various command line tools.
 Those CLIs simply import their version number from this `vibes-constants` library.